Gataca logo

 Step 2: Building a Pilot

-Conduct a pilot project to assess the feasibility and gather insights before implementing decentralized identity technology organization-wide to ensure compliance with eIDAS 2.0.
+Conduct a pilot project to gather insights and refine the user experience before implementing digital identity wallets organization-wide.
 Here's what you should do:

 a.
 Assess Current Systems and Processes: